 Fancy a Tax-Free Christmas Bonus?

-As we are fast approaching the end of the 2022/23 tax year, we thought we should remind you that it is still possible for you take advantage of the trivial benefits exemption for vouchers provided to directors and staff.
-Call it a Tax-Free Christmas Bonus!
+As we are fast approaching the end of the 2023/24 tax year, we thought we should remind you that it is still possible for you take advantage of the trivial benefits exemption for vouchers provided to directors and staff - call it a tax-free Christmas Bonus!

 In order that a voucher can qualify as a ‘trivial benefit’, and therefore, be exempt from any tax, all of the following conditions must be met:

-Typical vouchers include those from the likes of Amazon, John Lewis, Love2shop, M&S, Boots and Argos etc. but the voucher must not be exchangeable for cash.
+Typical vouchers include those from the likes of Amazon, John Lewis, Love2shop, M&S, Boots, Argos, One4all, spa providers and hotels but the voucher must not be exchangeable for cash.

 All of the individual vouchers can be purchased at the same time, but they must only be given out at the rate of not more than £50 per day to each individual.
 It is also worth noting that this scheme is discretionary i.e., it can be done for one individual employee or for all employees; it just depends on how generous you’re feeling.

-The cost of the vouchers is a tax-deductible expense to the business with no tax being payable by any of the individuals receiving the vouchers.
-So, Merry Christmas HMRC.
+The cost of the vouchers is a tax-deductible expense for the business with no tax being payable by any of the individuals receiving the vouchers; so Merry Christmas HMRC.

 For a printable version of this article please click here.